Last updated: [01/21/22]

-- For the most current information about the current restrictions, please visit the Ministry of Health’s web page at https://koronastop.lrv.lt/en/covid-19-related-restrictions-1
+- Individuals are mandated to wear medical masks or respirators — not cloth masks — in public places where masks are required, regardless of vaccination status.
+Approved medical masks include the European standard found in most major grocery stores and pharmacies.
+For the most current information about the current restrictions, please visit the Ministry of Health’s web page at https://koronastop.lrv.lt/en/covid-19-related-restrictions-1

 - The Lithuanian Ministry of Foreign Affairs is also providing regularly updated information in English at: https://urm.lt/default/en/important-covid19

 - You can reach the Lithuanian government’s COVID-19 hotline by calling 1808, or via email at email@example.com.
 You can also contact the specialists from the National Public Health Center at the Ministry of Health at +370 618 79 984 during regular work hours, from 8:00 to 17:00.
 The following web pages also provide important COVID-19 information for Lithuania: https://nvsc.lrv.lt/en/ and https://koronastop.lrv.lt/en/.

-- Are PCR and/or antigen tests available for U.S. citizens in Lithuania?
+- Are either PCR or antigen tests available for U.S. citizens in Lithuania?
 Yes

 - If so, are test results reliably available within one calendar day?
 Yes

 - COVID-19 tests may be done in most private clinics in Lithuania.
 The cost starts at around 80 euros and U.S. citizens are expected to cover the cost of the test.

 - Has the government of Lithuania approved a COVID-19 vaccine for use?
 Yes